texstudio-org/texstudio/utilities/manual/source/configuration.md

 the file browser : TeXstudio will automatically adapt the syntax of the command.

-You can use a number of special characters / character sequences to address the context of the current document.
-They are expanded at
+You can use a number of special characters or character sequences to address the context of the current document.
+They are expanded at runtime:
-runtime:

 |  Special Character                  |  Expands to |
 |  ---------------------------        | ----------- |